Zinggi/DictionaryAutoComplete/README.md

 Configuration
 -------------
 You can customize the following parameters in (a copy in `User` package folder of) `DictionaryAutoComplete.sublime-settings` :
-- `encoding` : the dictionary encoding if not `UTF-8`
+- `encoding` : The dictionary encoding (like `"UTF-8"` or `"ISO-8859-1"`).
-- `insert original` : if the default auto-completion list should be used or not
+- `insert original` : If the default auto-completion list should be used or not.
-- `max num results` : the maximal number of results that this plug-in should return (for slower computer smaller number is better)
+- `max num results` : The maximal number of results that this plug-in should return (for slower computer smaller number is better).
-- `scopes` : define the scopes where this plug-in is active
+- `scopes` : Define the scopes where this plug-in is active.
-- `minimal length` : the minimal length of a word to be completed (for slower computer you should play with this parameter to find what is optimal)
+- `minimal length` : The minimal length of a word to be completed (for slower computer you should play with this parameter to find what is optimal).
-- `forbidden prefixes` : this allow to not auto-complete after some characters, which can be useful for compatibility with other plug-ins
+- `forbidden prefixes` : This allows to not auto-complete after some characters, which can be useful for compatibility with other plug-ins.
+- `languages` : A language specific settings.
+Here you can overwrite all the previous settings for a particular language.
+Here is also the place to set an alternative dictionary if you want.
+- `dictionary` : A path to alternative dictionary to use in place of the default dictionary used for spell-checking.
+This allows you for example to use a frequency dictionary that will show in first place the most used words.

 * * *
 License
 ------------
 Dictionary Auto-Complete for Sublime Text 2/3 Copyright (C) 2013 Florian Zinggeler
+Copyright (C) 2018 Kroum Tzanev

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by